affableashish/k8s-hands-on/README.md

 # k8s-hands-on
-Learning Kubernetes from [Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/intro-to-kubernetes-on-azure/) and [freecodecamp](https://youtu.be/kTp5xUtcalw?si=OQgai8LBz8fttKoo) course.
+This repo contains notes from Docker and Kubernetes course at [Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/intro-to-kubernetes-on-azure/) and also [Kubernetes course](https://youtu.be/X48VuDVv0do?si=T1xGQVUEa2ZdTatH) by TechWorld with Nana.

-Also check out this [video](https://youtu.be/4ht22ReBjno?si=gBkC4jhCS2G9ZYd5).
+Also check out this [video](https://youtu.be/4ht22ReBjno?si=gBkC4jhCS2G9ZYd5) for ELI5 version of Kubernetes.

 ## Microservices
 A variant of the service-oriented architecture (SOA) structural style - arranges an application as a collection of loosely coupled services.